landro/jtcl-irule/README.md

 # Introduction

-This is an extension to JTcl that implements all the operators F5 added to the TCL language.
+This is an extension to [JTcl](http://jtcl.kenai.com/) that implements all the functionality F5 added to the Tcl language.

-# Background
+# Building

-# Getting test classes from jtcl
+* Fetch the [source](https://hg.kenai.com/hg/jtcl~jtcl-main) of [JTcl](http://jtcl.kenai.com/) from its mercurial repo and replace the maven-jar-plugin config with the following in order to generate the test jar

      <plugin>
         <artifactId>maven-jar-plugin</artifactId>